kubernetes-sigs/kustomize/docs/workflows.md

 > mkdir -p ~/ldap/base
 > ```

-In this directory, create and commit a [manifest] and a set of [resources].
+In this directory, create and commit a [kustomization] file and a set of [resources].

 #### 3) create [overlays]